2017 Power Saver Retrofits Still accepting applications!

 Sign in to start finding actions to complete.
 Now you can track your actions and certification progress online and also see estimates of the impact of your actions,.
 Sign in on the FrederickGreenChallenge.org website to get started!

-About the Challenge The Green Homes Challenge guides, rewards, and recognizes households for saving energy, adopting environmentally-friendly lifestyle practices, and using renewable energy.
+The Green Homes Challenge guides, rewards, and recognizes households for saving energy, adopting environmentally-friendly lifestyle practices, and using renewable energy.
 Three corresponding challenges make up the overall Green Homes Challenge:

 Be a Power Saver